 Vegans are frequently asked various questions ranging from food, to health, to ethics and beyond.
 Sometimes these questions come from people who are genuinely interested, other times they come from people who are looking to “catch vegans out” in order to justify their own choices.
 For example, if they can get a vegan to admit they’d kill and eat an animal if they were stranded on a desert island, this somehow makes it okay for the person asking the question to consume animal products for pleasure, when they could easily choose a vegan option that doesn’t involve the killing of animals.
 Either way, it is good to have some sensible answers to these questions you are likely to encounter.
 Even if the person asking you is not genuinely interested in animal rights and veganism, there may be other people listening who might be, and giving sensible answers can really get people thinking seriously about veganism.
-Below we have provided some questions and arguments vegans frequently encounter and some quick possible responses.
-At the end, we have also provided some links to further sources that give answers to commonly asked questions about veganism and animal rights.

 If you were stranded on a desert island would you eat meat?